Blyth, Inc.

 Blyth, Inc. is a Greenwich, Connecticut based marketing and manufacturing company that sells personal and decorative products.
 In 2001, it was the largest candlemaker in the United States.
 Subsidiaries include the multi-level marketing companies PartyLite and Visalus.

+History

 On May 13, 2002, Blyth announced that it has acquired all of the membership interest in CBK, Ltd., LLC, a designer and marketer of giftware and home decor, sold under the CBK brand.
 Blyth purchased the interests in CBK for total cash consideration of approximately $49.5 million.
 Midwest CBK was sold to MVP Group International in 2011.
 CBK was to remain obligated on its indebtedness, including approximately $4.8 million of long-term debt.

 In 2012 Blyth sold the brand Sterno, which it had acquired in 1997.

 In 2015, Blyth was acquired by the private equity firm Carlyle Group.
-Subsidiary Silver Star Brands was sold to Crosby Rock, leaving Blyth with PartyLife.
+Subsidiary Silver Star Brands was sold to Crosby Rock, leaving Blyth with PartyLite.